matheusf31/goyaz-barber-backend-2/README.md

 ## :iphone: App

-See my another repository, where have the [mobile code](https://github.com/matheusf31/goyaz-barber-2).
+See my another repository, where have the [mobile code](https://github.com/matheusf31/goyaz-barber-2), and the features of this app.

 ## :information_source: How to run

 Coming soon

-<a href="https://goyazbarber.tecteu.com">Easter egg</a>

 ---

-Made with ♥ by Matheus Filipe :wave: [Get in touch!](https://www.linkedin.com/in/matheus-filipe-351106186/)
+Made with ♥ by Matheus Filipe :wave: [Get in touch!](https://www.linkedin.com/in/matheus-filipe-351106186/) And here is a <a href="https://goyazbarber.tecteu.com">Easter egg</a> :)